The quick answer is that some teacups are safe to microwave and some aren’t.

 Porcelain is a type of ceramic which has a long history of use throughout the world.
 Most normal porcelain teacups are safe to microwave, but there are some cases where they may not be, such as when certain dyes or glazes are used.

 Bone china are made from bone ash mixed with clay powder.
 It is one of the most durable types of teacups you can purchase.
 These are generally safe to microwave.

 Stoneware is made from a high-temperature clay and is extremely durable.
 Stoneware teacups are generally safe to microwave.

 You should avoid microwaving these types of teacups.

 Melamine is a type of hard plastic.
 It’s commonly used in dinnerware and there are many beautiful teacups which are made from melamine material.
 The issue is that heating melamine teacups in a microwave can potentially cause the release of toxic components.

 If your teacup is made from metal or has metal adornments, then you should not microwave it.
 The metal can cause the microwave to overheat and is a potential fire risk.

-Some old ceramic teacups, typically Western-styled ones, were sometimes painted with lead paint.
+Some older ceramic teacups, typically Western-styled ones, were sometimes painted with lead paint.
 These kinds of teacups should not be microwaved and should probably be avoided altogether, although they are often rather pretty.